YJRenK9/ICSpark-Fireworks/README.md

 # ICSpark Fireworks
-Creative coding project to celebrate ICSpark's Anniversary
+Creative coding project that launches fireworks to celebrate ICSpark's Anniversary.
+Besides the theme being ICSpark, it's also whatever the mentor and students like these days.
+Feel free to let me know if you have any more ideas for this project :)

 Controls:
 - launch a firework (left mouse click)